 Bell Street signals

 - Intersection of Bell Street and Rio Concho Drive

 Motorists should use caution or an alternative route at these intersections:

 - The signal at South Abe Street and West Concho Avenue was damaged beyond repair April 20.
 Southbound traffic on Abe Street will be controlled by a flashing yellow light and is not required to stop.
 Eastbound and westbound traffic on West Concho will be controlled by stop signs and is a required stop.
-More information about the replacement of the signal will be provided as it becomes available.
+Signal replacement is tentatively scheduled for mid- to late December 2018.

 The traffic signal at Knickerbocker Road and Valleyview Drive was damaged Thursday, Nov.
 14. For the next few weeks, all directions of traffic will be controlled by a flashing red light, requiring all vehicles to stop.
 The estimated time for repairs and replacement to the traffic light is 30-45 days.